phamphihungbk/tinny-docker/README.md

 ## Tinny Docker

+Like the name itself, just instant image with enough features that gives you simple local develop environment and ability to deploy just with one click.

 ![alt text](images/logo.jpg)
 #### What's inside this repository

 - Workspace for NodeJS
-- Workspace for PHP-FPM
+- Workspace for PHP
-- Nginx reserve proxy
+- Nginx
 - MySql
 - PHPMyAdmin
-- Automated deployment on Service Provider with Terraform (Digital Ocean)
+- Automatically deploy on Digital Ocean with Terraform
-- Shell script for different environment deployment (local & prod)
+- Centralize log with Syslog-ng (upcoming)

 #### Folder Structure: